-This topic describes the Kubernetes version support policy used by Container Service for Kubernetes.
+This topic describes the Kubernetes version support policy used by Container Service for Kubernetes (ACK).

-- After a Kubernetes version is removed, you cannot select this version when you create Kubernetes clusters through the console.
+- After a Kubernetes version becomes unavailable, you can no longer select this version when you create Kubernetes clusters in the ACK console.

-- After a Kubernetes version is deprecated, you cannot upgrade this Kubernetes version and no technical support is provided for this version.
-You have a six-month grace period to upgrade the old Kubernetes version.
+- After a Kubernetes version is deprecated, you can no longer upgrade clusters of this version and no technical support is provided for this version.

-- For major versions, you can upgrade to the next major version only.
-This restriction does not apply to minor version upgrades.
+- For major versions, you can upgrade to only the following major version.
+This limit does not apply to minor version upgrades.

-- After a new minor version is launched, technical support is provided for this version only.
-We recommend that you upgrade old minor versions to the latest version as soon as possible.
+- After a new minor version is released, technical support is provided for only this version.
+We recommend that you upgrade earlier minor versions to the latest at the earliest opportunity.